 And perhaps it's that long road of use through trying times that has helped me bond so closely with my stand mixer, which at this point feels more like a witch's bond to her familiar.
 So I understand that for others my reasoning may not be enough to justify the purchase of a more expensive machine.
-But as of this writing, the six-quart KitchenAid Pro series retails for $337 while the five-quart KitchenAid Artisan is $294, a difference of less than 50 bucks.
+But as of this writing, the six-quart KitchenAid Pro series retails for $337 (at the time of publish) while the five-quart KitchenAid Artisan is $294, a difference of less than 50 bucks.

 As far as I'm concerned, that's money well spent in terms of power, capacity, functionality, and versatility (and, okay, maybe an inexplicable emotional yearning).

 Is it worth buying a KitchenAid stand mixer?